aruba/aruba-central-ansible-role/README.md

 # /home/admin/.ansible/roles
 - arubanetworks.aruba_central_role, 0.2.1
  ```
+- Select the path and go to the roles directory
-- The role name might differ based on how you chose to install it.
+- The role name might differ based on how you chose to install it
 - Once you have the path move the inventory plugin directory to your playbooks directory
 ```
 $ cd /home/admin/.ansible/roles